Skip to content

 Parent Carers Needs Assessment

-• what help is needed to support you as a carer of a child or young person with additional needs or disabilities or both
+This helps us to explore what help might be accessible to you as a carer of a child or young person with additional needs or disabilities.

 • TALKWORKS – support to help you look after your own mental health and wellbeing

-• an early help assessment or team around the family – an assessment for early intervention services to support the whole family
+• an early help assessment or Team around the family – an assessment for early intervention services to support the whole family

-• team around the child – a single or set of led meetings to bring together those who know the child best in order to consider how to meet their needs – this is appropriate where there are no wider family needs or complicating factors
+• Team around the child – a single or set of led meetings to bring together those who know the child best in order to consider how to meet their needs – this is appropriate where there are no wider family needs or complicating factors

 • adult social care – support with your own social care needs, if appropriate